stugreenham/stugreenham/README.md

-### 👋 Hi, I’m @stugreenham, a Lead Product Designer from Yorkshire.
+### 👋 Hi, I’m @stugreenham, a Design Lead from Yorkshire.
+I am currently helping to create the worlds best digital paper with the team at Goodnotes, focusing on the desktop experience for our Apple and Cross Platform customers.
-For the last 8 years, I've been working remotely for Hudl on some exciting projects in the sports analysis world across Web, iOS, Android and MacOS.
-On the side, I like to tinker with code, be it figma plugins, browser plugins or most recently learning how to build apps with SwiftUI.
+Prior to that, I spent 9 years at Hudl working on some exciting projects in the sports analysis world across Web, iOS, Android and macOS.